Eileen Ford: Ford Models

 In 1993, Eileen said that her agency received 10,000 letters per year and 7,000 personal visits to her office.
 Of these, she said, maybe only four or five are "really good ones [models]".

 The same year, in 1993, the Ford's home in Tewksbury Township, New Jersey, was almost completely destroyed by fire.
 Later that year, they rebuilt an exact replica of the house.

 Retirement

 In 1995, Katie Ford took over her parents' agency after their retirement.
 The 50th anniversary of the agency was highlighted in several publications, including the July–August 1996 issue of American Photo magazine and in January–February 1997's Top Model magazine, whose heading was "Ford at 50!".
-Katie Ford served as chief executive officer for 12 years, from 1995 to 2007.
+Katie Ford was chief executive officer for 12 years, from 1995 to 2007.

 Ford's story has been told in Good Housekeeping in 1968, Life in November 1970 and Ladies' Home Journal in 1971 among many others.
 She appeared in the 1997 film Scratch the Surface about a teen model turned documentary cinematographer, Tara Fitzpatrick's examination of the clothing industry and in Intimate Portrait: Eileen Ford in 1999 and again in Celebrity Profile: Brooke Shields in 2001 and a profile of Christie Brinkley.